-Homebound library services will provide library materials to patrons who reside in the City of Harlan and who are physically unable to visit the library.
+Homebound library services will provide library materials to patrons who reside in the City of Harlan and also any city who contracts with the library for library services and who are physically unable to visit the library.
 The library will have staff/volunteers deliver library materials to patron’s homes.
 All services are based on the availability of materials and staff/volunteers.

-Homebound service will be provided to residents of the City of Harlan who are not able to come to the library.
+Homebound service will be provided to residents of the City of Harlan, Westphalia, Kirkman, Defiance, Earling, Panama, Portsmouth, Shelby and Tennent who are not able to come to the library.
 “Homebound” is defined as being generally confined to the residence either temporarily, due to illness, surgery, or accident, or permanently, due to age, disability or other mobility problems.
 The Library reserves the right to refuse service.
 Those living outside of a residential facility will receive first priority.

 Library Card Registration